saifhaq/alma/examples/mnist/README.md

 ```

+#### Full working example:
-A working example can be found in `benchmark_with_dataloader.py`.
+A full working example can be found in `benchmark_with_dataloader.py`.
-E.g.
+With the above command, the script will download the MNIST dataset, train a model, and then benchmark
+the model for the 2nd and 10th conversion options:
 ```bash
 cd examples/mnist/data
 ./setup-data.sh